 My work originates from two very different sources.
-One comes from my fondness for the natural world of native plants and the environment.
-It developed from my formative years growing up in Missouri in a family that spent many hours enjoying outdoor activities.
-Native plants have not only become a link to the environment I love but also the vehicle for composing my drawings, paintings, and sculpture.
-My most recent body of work is based on drawings of the native plants and trees in and around the beautiful Terwilliger Boulevard here in Portland, Oregon.
+The first is from an interest in the natural world of native plants and the environment.
+It began while growing up in a family who loved the outdoors.
+For myself, plant life represents a link to the environment I love and is also the vehicle I use for composing my drawings.
+Some of my recent work is based on the wooded area adjacent to Terwilliger Boulevard in Portland, Oregon.

-The second source for my work comes from found objects such as metal hardware and mechanical items found in the built world.
-My fondness for these objects began during undergraduate school.
-A repairman left a solenoid valve behind after repairing our washing machine.
-I discovered it, found it interesting, and used it in a painting.
-After that I began working with various found objects in assemblages and low relief wall sculptures.
+The second source I use in my work derives from found objects in the built world such as metal hardware and mechanical items.
+An interest in these objects began during undergraduate days when I found a solenoid valve a repairman had left behind.
+Eventually I began using these objects in assemblages and low relief wall sculptures.

-Finding a balance between these two worlds where organic is at one end of a scale and mechanical is at the other end is a challenge I enjoy.
-In my most recent work the subject matter is organic but counterbalanced with the use of precision and stylization.
+Finding a balance between these worlds is a challenge I enjoy.
+In my most recent work the subject matter is organic but I have counterbalanced it with stylization and precision.